-Billboard - Sign elevated above sightline level, fixed in position and mounted on one or more pylons or poles, used as rented or leased space for general advertising.
+Billboard - Sign elevated above sightline level, fixed in position and mounted on one or more pylons or poles, used as rented or leased space for general advertising of entities not located on the same property as the sign.

-Monument - Sign set at or below sightline level, fixed in position and part of a base with permanent foundation that is equal or wider than the sign itself, for providing a identifying name at an entrance, or on a lot.
+Ground - Sign set at or below sightline level, fixed in position and part of a base with a permanent foundation that is equal or wider than the sign itself, for providing an identifying name at an entrance, or on a lot.
 Such signs shall have the longer dimension oriented horizontal and the shorter dimension oriented vertical.

 Portable - Sign set at or below sightline level, set on the ground or staked into the ground with posts, for providing tenant or occupant listing.
-Often a A-shape.
+Often an A-shape.